-- Consider all the relevant facts and evidence on the balance of probabilities, including whether the incident(s) leading to the suspension were provoked - Allow the student to give their version of events - Consider whether the student has special educational needs (SEN) - Consider whether the student is especially vulnerable (e.g. the student has a social worker, or is a looked-after child (LAC)) - Consider whether all alternative solutions have been explored, such as offsite provision or managed moves
+- Consider all the relevant facts and evidence on the balance of probabilities, including whether the incident(s) leading to the suspension were provoked - Allow the student to give their version of events - Consider whether the student has Special Educational Needs and/or Disabilities (SEND) - Consider whether the student is especially vulnerable (e.g. the student has a social worker, or is a looked-after child (LAC) or Previously Looked After Child (PLAC) - Consider whether all alternative solutions have been explored, such as off-site provision or managed moves

-Duty to Inform Parents
+Duty to Inform Parents/Carers

-If a student is at risk of suspension or permanent exclusion the Headteacher will inform the parents as early as possible, in order to work together to consider what factors may be affecting the student's behaviour, and what further support can be put in place to improve the behaviour.

-If the Headteacher decides to suspend or exclude a student, the parents will be informed of the period of the suspension or permanent exclusion and the reason(s) for it, without delay.
+If a student is at risk of suspension or permanent exclusion the Headteacher will inform the Parents/Carers as early as possible, in order to work together to consider what factors may be affecting the student's behaviour, and what further support can be put in place to improve the behaviour.
+If the Headteacher decides to suspend or exclude a student, the Parents/Carers will be informed of the period of the suspension or permanent exclusion and the reason(s) for it, without delay.

-The parents will also be provided with the following information in writing, without delay:
+The Parents/Carers will also be provided with the following information in writing, without delay:

-- The reason(s) for the suspension or permanent exclusion - The length of the suspension or, for a permanent exclusion, the fact that it is permanent - Information about parents' right to make representations about the suspension or permanent exclusion to the governing board and how the student may be involved in this - How any representations should be made - Where there is a legal requirement for the governing board to hold a meeting to consider the reinstatement of a student, and that parents (or the student if they are 18 years old) have a right to attend the meeting, be represented at the meeting (at their own expense) and to bring a friend
+- The reason(s) for the suspension or permanent exclusion - The length of the suspension or, for a permanent exclusion, the fact that it is permanent - Information about Parents/Carers' right to make representations about the suspension or permanent exclusion to the governing board and how the student may be involved in this - How any representations should be made - Where there is a legal requirement for the governing board to hold a meeting to consider the reinstatement of a student, and that Parents/Carers (or the student if they are 18 years old) have a right to attend the meeting, be represented at the meeting (at their own expense) and to bring a friend

-The Headteacher will also notify parents without delay and by the end of the afternoon session on the first day their child is suspended or permanently excluded, that:
+The Headteacher will also notify Parents/Carers without delay and by the end of the afternoon session on the first day their child is suspended or permanently excluded, that:

-- For the first 5 school days of an suspension (or until the start date of any alternative provision or the end of the suspension, where this is earlier), the parents are legally required to ensure that their child is not present in a public place during school hours without a good reason.
-This will include specifying on which days this duty applies - Parents may be given a fixed penalty notice or prosecuted if they fail to do this
+- For the first 5 school days of an suspension (or until the start date of any alternative provision or the end of the suspension, where this is earlier), the Parents/Carers are legally required to ensure that their child is not present in a public place during school hours without a good reason.
+This will include specifying on which days this duty applies - Parents/Carers may be given a fixed penalty notice or prosecuted if they fail to do this